carlosonunez-vmw/demoland-tap-on-eks/demos/cpp-inner-loop/README.md

    context that's compatible with App Live Update.
 3. Run `8-set-up-dev-namespace.sh` at the root of this repo to create the dev namespace for our demo app along with its "testing" pipeline.

+### Running the demo

-3. Run `code $PWD/main.cpp`.
+3. Run `code $PWD/backend/main.c`.
 This will open VSCode and bring you straight into the star of this show.
 Open a terminal underneath the code; we'll use it later.
 4. Right click anywhere in the source code pane and select "App Live Update